zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 ## Run on PC
 There are few ways how to run OneFileLinux on PC motherboard.
 Some motherboards have builtin UEFI Shell that can run any efi binary from console.
-I will describe setup process for my old ThinkPad X220 that haven't UEFI shell.
+I will describe setup process for my old ThinkPad X220 that doesn't have UEFI shell.

 #### 1. Copy OneFileLinux.efi to EFI partition